ClickCease

 You will need to register for the SQE before you are able to book an assessment.
 You will need to create an account and activate it before logging in.
 Once you are logged in you will be able to book an assessment.

 Registration for the SQE includes ID verification where you will need to provide a valid, official photo identification.
+Ensure your ID has not expired at the time of registration and remains in date at the time of the assessment.
 You will also need to complete a diversity survey which will cover questions with regard to your education, background and ethnicity.

 Whilst you do not need to have a degree (law or otherwise) to sit the SQE1 assessments, you cannot be admitted as a solicitor without a degree or an equivalent qualification.
 Even if you have completed the SQE1, you will still need to obtain a degree (not necessarily in law) to be able to later on be qualified as a solicitor.